katucker/ckan-docker-ed/README.md

 This image installs only the CKAN application and its extensions, and uses an `.env` file for configuration options to specify the locations and accounts for the PostgreSQL, Solr and Redis services.
 The image is useful for development on a computer with limited resources, using other computers or cloud services to provide the resource-intensive services.

+#### Self-contained development image

+Use this docker compose setup if you are making code changes that involve database changes, or have enough computing resources to run PostgreSQL, Resis, and Solr locally.

+To build this set of images, first build the edbase image above, or `docker pull` it from Docker hub, then run the commands below.

+cd eddevsa
+docker compose build

+The compose.yaml file defines four containers - one for CKAN and the extensions used by ED, one for PostgreSQL, one for Redis, and one for Solr.

-Similar to the edtest image, this image runs a shell script at container startup to install the required files for a development environment.
-In addition to running `pip install -r` on `requirements.txt` and `pip-requirements.txt` files found in the installed CKAN extensions, the script also pip installs any moduels list in `dev-extensions.txt` files.
+In contrast to the edtest image, this image installs the required files for a development environment in the image build step rather than at container startup.
+In addition to running `pip install -r` on `requirements.txt` and `pip-requirements.txt` files found in the installed CKAN extensions, the script also pip installs any modules list in `dev-requirements.txt` files.

-To facilitate development, a container running this image should map a host computer folder to `/srv/app/src` to share source code files between the host and container.
+To facilitate development, the docker compose setup maps a folder named `src` in the current directory at container startup to `/srv/app/src`, to share source code files between the host and container.
+Code editing can be done on the host computer and tested on the docker compose containers.
+A file named `ca.crt` in that folder will be used, if present, to override the Certificate Authority bundle in all containers.
+Thus, if a custom Certificate Authority is used, that file can be used to update it whenever needed without having to rebuild the images.

+Since docker compose is used, the `.env` file is specified at the root level rather than within the context folder for the ckan image.
+The contents of that file are used at image build time, so the configuration is not dynamically changed at every container startup.

 ##### Create an extension